RodoJML/CPS353_SoftwareEngineering_Project/README.md

 Developed using:

         M.E.R.N stack
-        Tailwind
+        Tailwind CSS Framework for Styling
-        JWToken
+        JWToken for user session authentication

-    This is a fork from (https://github.com/peternav2/SWE-Project/tree/main)
+_This is a fork from (https://github.com/peternav2/SWE-Project/tree/main)_
-    Some of my last contributions in the project can be found under branch "development-rodo".
+_Some of my last contributions in the project can be found under branch "development-rodo"._

-_* **Disclaimer**: This was a group project, the code is a combined effort of 4 developers including myself._
+**Disclaimer: This was a group project, the code is a combined effort of 4 developers including myself.**

 Website currently hosted here: https://ratemydininghall.onrender.com